 Greg Jezard, President – We pick up the phone (no voice mail) and respond quickly to any customer questions or concerns.
 It gives clients confidence we are here to help.
 During weekend hours we have our “CFS Client Issue Response System” to handle any issues that may occur outside of business hours.

 Tony Pires, Vice President of Business Development – Nothing destroys trust and confidence more than breaking your word.
 There is a saying that for any relationship to work you have to “make and keep promises”; I think that is what I try to do with clients.
 Especially early on when they don’t know who we are and then consistently after they do know who we are.
 Confidence comes from trust, and until we develop that trust we cannot gain their confidence.

 Maria Botsch, Client Solutions Manager – Each client is treated as if they were the most important client.
 We are always quick to respond to inquiries so all our clients feel like they are a top priority.

 Sarah Cappiello, Client Solutions Associate – One impressive example of our commitment to customer confidence is our transparency.
-Clients are invited into our office and even our warehouse to see behind the scenes of what goes into making our partnerships work.
-This gives both the client and CFS the opportunity to brainstorm ideas and potentially better solutions.
+Clients are invited into our office and even our warehouse to see behind the scenes what goes into making our partnerships work.
+This allows both the client and CFS to brainstorm ideas and potentially better solutions.
 We encourage both positive and as well as constructive feedback and use it to make improvements wherever possible.

 Losing customer confidence can lead to disastrous results for your business.
 Always make it the highest priority to treat your customers the way you would want to be treated.